 Students are normally required to successfully complete 6 lecture courses (or their equivalent) in chemistry or courses which are pertinent to their thesis objectives (chemical engineering, biochemistry, physics, etc.).
 In some cases, students start their Ph.D. program after having already completed substantial graduate course work, i.e. a Master's degree from another university.
-If a student has a Master's degree with all "A" grades in their fall semester, they can automatically have one (1) course waived.
-If the student qualifies for a course waiver, the student is asked to check in with Kari Stein (ks127@rice.edu) at the beginning of the spring semester to establish an official record of the student's 1 course waiver.
+If a student has a Master's degree with all "A" grades in their first semester, they may be eligible to have one (1) course waived.
+If the student qualifies for a course waiver, the student is asked to check in with Kari Stein (ks127@rice.edu) at the beginning of the second semester to establish an official record of the student's course waiver.